RikisuT/Youtube-Fluent-Theme/README.md

 Please notify if any issues found.

-You can use Enhancer for Youtube or Tweaks for YouTube extentions to apply this theme.
+You can use either Enhancer for Youtube Extension or Tweaks for YouTube Extension to apply this theme.

 All know option drawers have blurred background.